cpeddire/Terraform-InfraAlarams-and-Autoscaling-with-ELB/README.md

   2. websever_scaledown_cpualaram         Then   websever_scaledown_alaram will trigger
   3. health checks through load balancer  Then   load_balancer_healthcheck_alaram will trigger

-# For every Alaram got triggered you will be getting an email notifcation from AWS
+# For every Alaram got triggered you will be getting an email notification from AWS